 - The Most Creative Award: Judges’ choice on design and artistic elements

-- The Most Team Spirit Award: Judges’ choice based on Teams’ support of their entries’ Theme
+- The Most Team Spirit Award: Judges’ choice based on teams’ support of their entry’s theme

 - The Titanic Award: Judges’ choice given to the most spectacular sinking

-**NOTE** All Boats need to be in the judging area at 11:00am at the UC Porch
+**NOTE** All boats need to be in the judging area near the starting line by 3:00 PM on Race Day.